Tennessee vs. Toledo Predictions & Picks - Women's NCAA Tournament Second Round

 Tennessee Performance Insights

-- The Lady Volunteers are outscoring opponents by 10.7 points per game with a +374 scoring differential overall.
-They put up 77.0 points per game (20th in college basketball) and allow 66.3 per contest (230th in college basketball).
+- The Lady Volunteers average 77.0 points per game (20th in college basketball) while allowing 66.3 per contest (231st in college basketball).
+They have a +374 scoring differential overall and outscore opponents by 10.7 points per game.

-- Tennessee is scoring 76.5 points per game this year in conference matchups, which is 0.5 fewer points per game than its season average (77.0).
+- Tennessee's offense has been less effective in SEC games this year, putting up 76.5 points per contest, compared to its season average of 77.0 PPG.

-- The Lady Volunteers are putting up 78.6 points per game at home.
-On the road, they are averaging 76.4 points per contest.
+- The Lady Volunteers are posting 78.6 points per game this season in home games, which is 2.2 more points than they're averaging away from home (76.4).

-- Defensively, Tennessee has been better at home this year, surrendering 62.5 points per game, compared to 71.4 in away games.
+- Tennessee is allowing 62.5 points per game this season at home, which is 8.9 fewer points than it is allowing away from home (71.4).

-- The Lady Volunteers have been putting up 79.1 points per contest in their last 10 appearances, an average that's slightly higher than the 77.0 they've scored over the course of the 2022-23 campaign.
+- On offense, the Lady Volunteers have increased their production a little bit over their last 10 games, scoring 79.1 points per contest over that span compared to the 77.0 they've put up over the course of this year.

 © 2023 Data Skrive.
 All rights reserved.